 - The same applies if someone asks you a negative question.
 In that case, the best approach is to

-- Answer with a positive statement.
-For example: "I AM at the current release” or “I’m at an older release.”
+“I AM at the current release” or “I’m at an older release.”

 it.
 For example: “Am I at the current release?
 No I’m not.”

 positive phrasing instead, you can project a more positive image and communicate

 Do you have a particular customer service challenge or question?
 Drop me a note describing the situation (feel free to disguise the identities of those involved), and I’ll see if I can offer any advice.